How does air handler work

 Frequently Asked Questions

-What are the main parts of an air handler?
+What is the purpose of an air handler?

 How often should I change the air filter in my air handler?